Black Diamond Conference (Fairfield) – 10/12/2017

-The Foxes next race will be on Monday at the Benton Invitational on Monday at the Benton Park starting at 4:30 p..m.
+The Foxes next race will be on Monday at the Benton Invitational starting at 4:00 p..m.
 The Benton Invitational is a huge race and they are looking to have 29 teams there with lots of good competition.
 I’m looking forward to seeing how they will run against a lot of good competition.
 This will be the Foxes last regular season meet before the post season starts on Saturday.